Self Care 101

 Posted May 27, 2018

-And I’m often asked what does that look like and how do you take care of yourself in order to avoid burnout and avoid compassion fatigue for those who care for others by profession.
-Quitting your job or taking 6 months off to decompress is seldom an option for most people.
-What concerns me is that all too often, I see strong successful professionals succumb to illness and get really, really sick and only then do they manage to get the much needed rest and break to catch their breath or slow down and change direction.
-I think there's a better way and incorporating self care every day helps to serve as an armor to protect the energy that we need in order to survive and thrive.
+And I’m often asked, what does that look like, and how do you take care of yourself in order to avoid burnout or compassion fatigue?
+Quitting your job or taking six months off to decompress is seldom an option for most people.
+What concerns me is that all too often, I see strong, successful professionals succumb to illness and get really, really sick and only then do they manage to get the much needed break to catch their breath or slow down and change direction.
+I think there's a better way, and incorporating self care every day helps to serve as an armor to protect the energy that we need in order to survive and thrive.
 Self care goes a long way in managing stress and living your best life.

-Here are ten ways to exercise self care and take better care of you.
+Here are 10 ways to exercise self care and take better care of you.

-3- Self care means making sure that you're well fed.
-Do you eat well—does what you eat provide the energy you need to function?
+3. Self care means making sure that you're well fed.
+Does what you eat provide the energy you need to function?
 Do you take time to eat meals at work and do you take time to have snacks when your body requires intermittent food during the work day?
-Self care means integrating favorite healthy foods into your everyday eating routines and planning ahead to make sure you have adequate nutritional foods throughout your day.
+Self care means integrating favorite healthy foods into your everyday eating routines and planning ahead to make sure you have adequate nutrition throughout your day.

 Sometimes supervisors are not even aware of the reality of what the worker experiences in a work day.
 A frank conversation delineating the things that are most stressful might precipitate the process of improving your working conditions.
 People see the world through their own lenses and supervisors have their own problems and a sometimes a simple conversation can provide the insight they needed to rethink how things are done.

-8- Self care means knowing how to debrief from a day's work.
+8. Self care means knowing how to decompress after a day's work.
 That might mean walking home from work to clear your head, driving in silence or listening to music to help transition from work to home.